sam-mg/Dr01d_H4ckQu35t/(Damn insecure and vulnerable App)/Task - 8.md

-# Task - 7
+# Task - 8

-Let's delve into Task Seven now.
+We're now on Task Eight now.
-Upon examining `MainActivity.class`, it directs us to `InputValidation2URISchemeActivity.class`.
+Upon inspecting `MainActivity.class`, we see that it points us to `InputValidation2URISchemeActivity.class`.
 ![Untitled](DIVA%20ScreenShots/Level%20-%208%20(InputValidation2URISchemeActivity).png)

 When we review this code, we notice that there is no validation for the user input provided to the WebView.